nanocosmos/docs/docs/cloud/live_encoding.md

 The following Live Encoding Options are possible:

-- nanoStream Webcaster
+nanoStream Webcaster:

-  For direct webcast from the browser (based on WebRTC) supported for web cams and screen casts
+-  for direct webcast from the browser (based on WebRTC)
+-  supported for web cams and screen casts

-- Live Encoder Software
+Live Encoder Software:

-  OBS Broadcaster Software, Wirecast, VMix, ffmpeg
+- OBS Broadcaster Software, Wirecast, VMix, ffmpeg

-- Live Encoder Hardware
+Live Encoder Hardware:

-  JVC Connected Camera, Videon, Teradek, and others
+- JVC Connected Camera, Videon, Teradek, and others

 For getting started and tutorials, please see our [blog](https://www.nanocosmos.de/blog/2020/01/how-to-use-obs-as-a-live-encoder-for-your-nanostream/) and [videos](https://www.nanocosmos.de/blog/videos)!